Xdondivin/leoweb/README.md

-# leoweb
+# Leonard Website
-this website for academic
+this website is personal